COSTS TO STUDY IN THE UK

 Studying in Britain offers fantastic value for money.
 Tuition fees for a UK degree range between £15,000 and £25,000 per year depending on the university and subject being studied..

 In addition to the tuition fees mentioned above, you should also consider accommodation and living costs.
 On-campus accommodation for the first year of studies is guaranteed to Canadian students who apply by the housing deadline.
-This applies to all of the Across the Pond partner universities, whether offering graduate programs or undergraduate courses.
+This applies to all of the Across the Pond partner universities for both undergraduate and graduate programs.
 University halls of residence will cost in the range of £70-£200 per week including all bills.
 Private sector accommodation will vary depending on the type of accommodation and the area.

 Total living costs are in the range of £9,000-£11,500 (per year) including accommodation, bills, food, books, transportation and entertainment, though this will differ depending on your individual necessities and lifestyle.
 Depending on which program you choose to study and where you live, expect your total costs for the year to be around £19,000-£25,000.
 For most undergraduates studying in Britain, expenses will be at the lower end of this range.